ePages-de/epages-docs/_posts/2015-07-20-third-party-integration.md

 # The approach

 Ideally, we are in direct contact with the developers of the respective third-party to clarify any questions or concerns.
-Unfortunately, that is not always the case and we have to find it out by ourselves with the trial-and-error method or reverse engineering.
+Unfortunately, that is not always the case.
+In this case we have to find out by ourselves how the web service works using the trial-and-error method or reverse engineering.

 When working with a SOAP API, the WSDL-file that describes the service, provides many helpful information.
 Using a tool such as SoapUI, such a file can be analysed easily.